trailofbits/cb-multios/cqe-challenges/NRFIN_00023/README.md

 ### Generic class of vulnerability
 Dereference of untrusted pointer
-Integer overflow or wrapacgc_round
+Integer overflow or wraparound
-Improper validation of array cgc_index
+Improper validation of array index
 Heap-based buffer overflow
 Use after free
 Access of resource using incompatible type

 ### CWE classification
 CWE-822 Dereference of untrusted pointer
-CWE-190 Integer overflow or wrapacgc_round
+CWE-190 Integer overflow or wraparound
-CWE-129 Improper validation of array cgc_index
+CWE-129 Improper validation of array index
 CWE-122 Heap-based buffer overflow
 CWE-416 Use after free
 CWE-843 Access of resource using incompatible type